hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 To receive messages on topics of interest, the client sends a `SUBSCRIBE` message to the broker.
-The message contains a list of subscriptions which are made of a topic and a QoS level.
+The message contains a list of subscriptions which consists of a topic and a QoS level.
 The topic can contain wildcards that make it possible to subscribe to a topic pattern rather than a specific topic.

-The broker sends back a return code indicating the QoS level granted for each of the subscription.
+The broker sends back a return code indicating the QoS level granted for each of the subscriptions.
 Messages published at a lower QoS will be received at the published QoS.
 Messages published at a higher quality of service will be received using the QoS specified on the subscription.
 If the broker refuses a subscription, the return code indicates the